 that stores values as serialized JSON to prove entities survive the

-round-trip (KotlinxSerializedCache, used explicitly by StatisticsService).Application.kt, Koin.kt): one install(Storm)
+round-trip (KotlinxSerializedCache, used explicitly by StatisticsService).Application.kt, Dependencies.kt): one install(Storm)

-plugin with the Flyway migration hook, and Koin for dependency injection:
+plugin with the Flyway migration hook, and Ktor's built-in dependency

-auto-registered repository by type, so services are wired with
+auto-registered repository in the dependency container by type, so services

 Repository tests run on an in-memory H2 database via @StormTest, so no